natema/ema-webpage/research.md

 * **BioSwarm Project - DGA** *(November 2023 – 2027)*
   Principal investigator together with Olivier Simonin of a 4-year national research project on algorithms for coordination tasks in drone swarms, funded by the DGA (the French Government Defence procurement and technology agency).
-* **BraInside Project - DGA** *(November 2019 – 2023)*
-  Principal investigator together with Laurent Viennot of a 4-year national research project on artificial neural networks, funded by the DGA (the French Government Defence procurement and technology agency).

 ## Group members